mrled/lability-tutorial/02-Simple/index.markdown

 }
 {% endhighlight %}

-These data files are commonly used in Powershell DSC (See Microsoft's [Using configuration data in DSC](https://docs.microsoft.com/en-us/powershell/dsc/configdata) for some examples).
+Configuration data files are commonly used in Powershell DSC (See Microsoft's [Using configuration data in DSC](https://docs.microsoft.com/en-us/powershell/dsc/configdata) for some examples).
 DSC configuration data expects two keys: